SuperOfficeDocs/superoffice-docs/user-guide/en/admin/quote-sync/quote-delete-deactivate-pricelist-or-product.md

     Check **Limited validity** and specify the deactivation date in the **Valid to** field.
 4. Click **OK**.

+> [!NOTE]
-**Note**: Deactivated price lists are not available when the users are creating quotes.
+> Deactivated price lists are not available when the users are creating quotes.

 ## Deactivate products